Sharing Your ALS Diagnosis

 Being diagnosed with Amyotrophic lateral sclerosis can be an overwhelming experience.
 It’s very normal to be flooded with emotions ranging from sadness, fear, anger, and anxiety.
 As you mentally and emotionally process your diagnosis, the thought of sharing the diagnosis with others can seem like a little too much.

 Although it may feel implausible, research has shown that sharing your diagnosis has many benefits and most people feel better after doing it.
-Sharing your diagnosis also opens the door for social support, which will be needed as you navigate the mental, physical and emotional demands of treating your myeloma.
+Sharing your diagnosis also opens the door for social support, which will be needed as you navigate the mental, physical and emotional demands of living with ALS.

 Breaking the news of your diagnosis is not a simple conversation.
 It can be awkward to start, and then get messy and emotional.
 But it’s a conversation most people have with at least their close family and friends.